-Who is the customer: Hospital Administrators will.....
+Who is the customer: Hospital Administrators will lease.....

-What is my solution:lease the Ristcall Smart Watches and Platform that let patients call for aid from anywhere and nurses receive immediate notification while tracking response time
+What is my solution:the Ristcall Smart Watches and platform (that let patients call for aid from anywhere and nurses receive immediate notification) and tracks response time

-Why will they buy it:in order to reduce the number of injuries patients incur when not responded to quickly.
+Why will they buy it:in order to reduce the number of injuries patients incur when not responded to quickly (within a certain time frame?)